Vanilla-OS/documentation/docs/installation/index.md

 ![Creating your /boot partition](/assets/uploads/installation-create-boot.webp)

 Select "New" on the unallocated space again.
-Use the entirity of the remaining space to create a partition with a `btrfs` file system.
+Use the entirety of the remaining space to create a partition with a `btrfs` file system.
 Click "Add".
 This will be your `/` partition.

 ![Creating your / partition](/assets/uploads/installation-create-root.webp)

-Click "Apply" and when it's finished, close GParted.
+Click "Apply All Operations" \(the checkmark in the toolbar\) and when it's finished, close GParted.

 ### Selecting the new partitions
 Click on your newly created partitions, then select their mount points as `/` for the bigger one and `/boot` for the 1024MB one.
 You might need to close and re-open the installer for the new partitions to appear.